SkyRockMoon/jb-kick-tires/book/04_content.md

 ```

 ## Conclusion
 If you have made it this far and followed along in the creation of a book about dinosaurs then you have sufficiently kicked the tires on jupyter-book at this point.
-There should be nothing preventing you from renaming your repo/book and then starting to add the real content of your book.
+There should be nothing preventing you from renaming your repo/book and then starting to add meaningful content.
 Many aspects of jupyter-book were skipped, but hopefully you got to see all the bits that are important to the writing process.
 The [conclusion](conclusion) includes some notes on possible next steps.